 Can Couscous Be Eaten Cold?

 For this simple vinaigrette, I used turmeric, which is supposed to be great for ya with anti-inflammatory properties.
-Though, not the same, curry powder is also a lovely substitute.
 Do not, though, get that turmeric on anything you don’t want ruined.
-That stuff stains, man…even your hands.
+That stuff stains…even your hands.
 Speaking from experience here!

 The dressing ingredients for this salad are –